 01 of 15

 Although this paint hue is called "Intimate White," it is a far cry from white.
-This subtle shade of rosy blush gives this beautiful nursery space from Maison de Pax a touch of sophistication, creating a classically feminine look without being overly girly.
+This subtle shade of rosy blush gives this beautiful nursery space from Maison de Pax a touch of sophistication, creating a classic look.
 "I knew I wanted mostly neutrals with lots of texture," says room designer Rachel Paxton.
-The perfect combination of sweet and chic, this understated beauty can take your daughter from her nursery days well into her teens, able to effortlessly support a boho, French provincial, or contemporary vibe.
+The perfect combination of sweet and chic, this understated beauty can take your daughter from her nursery days well into her teens, able to effortlessly support a boho style, French provincial, or contemporary feel.
 Copper accents bring the refinement level up a notch.

 02 of 15

 Purple can be a real soul-soother, but it is also a notoriously difficult color to work with.
-Choose the right shade, and you end up with a sweet and feminine space like this lovely girl’s room spotted on Recently.
-However, it is easy to go wrong with purple, turning your daughter’s into a room that's gloomy or crass.
+Choose the right shade, and you end up with a sweet space like this lovely room spotted on Recently.
+However, it is easy to go wrong with purple, turning your daughter’s into a room that's gloomy.
 “New Age” by Benjamin Moore is a light and airy shade of lilac that boasts all the soothing powers of blue with just enough pink to keep things feeling cheerful.

 03 of 15